botlabs-gg/yagpdb/CONTRIBUTING.md

 In order to make a suggestion, head to the [issues page](https://github.com/botlabs-gg/yagpdb/issues) and make an issue titled "Suggestion: (name)" and fill out a little description.
 Please please please, check that this hasn't already been suggested or requested as a PR.

-If you want to make a contribution, create a fork, cut a branch from master and then make a PR to the dev branch (Jonas747/yagpdb/dev).
+If you want to make a contribution, create a fork, cut a branch from master, make the necessary changes and then make a PR to the dev branch (botlabs-gg/yagpdb/dev).
 This is key for larger commits and edits to important / complicated parts of the bot so it can be tested safely without breaking everything.

 Any further inquiries?
 Join the [support server](https://discord.gg/4udtcA5) and ask a member of the support team or an active contributor!